Attorney Marklein is a partner of CJMM. She practices in the areas of labor and employment law, civil litigation and insurance defense litigation.

 Attorney Marklein has been named a Rising Star by SuperLawyers magazine in the area of employment law for eight consecutive years.
 She frequently speaks on a number of employment law topics and is the author of "Wage and Hour Pitfalls for Law Firms and Their Clients" in the Wisconsin Civil Trial Journal.

-Attorney Marklein serves as the 2019 President of the Baraboo Area Chamber of Commerce.
+Attorney Marklein serves as the Immediate Past President of the Baraboo Area Chamber of Commerce.
 Her additional community and professional activities include serving on the Wisconsin Defense Counsel Board of Directors, and as Secretary of the Baraboo Business Improvement District.
 She is a member of the Sauk County Bar Association, State Bar of Wisconsin, Sauk Columbia Society for Human Resource Management and Rotary Club of Baraboo.
-She volunteers as a judge for high school Mock Trial and as a mentor through the State Bar of Wisconsin.

 Attorney Marklein is a graduate of the University of Wisconsin Law School, where she was an Articles Editor of the Wisconsin Women's Law Journal and served as a judicial intern to Wisconsin Supreme Court Justice David T. Prosser, Jr. She was admitted to the bar in 2008 and is admitted to practice in Wisconsin state courts, the U.S. District Courts for the Western and Eastern Districts of Wisconsin and the Seventh Circuit Court of Appeals.
 She received her Bachelor of Arts degree from the University of Wisconsin-Madison in 2005.